fluxninja/aperture/docs/content/get-started/policies/policies.md

 </Tabs>
 ```

-The policy runtime can be visualized in [Aperture Cloud][], Grafana or any other
+The policy runtime can be visualized in [Aperture Cloud][aperture-cloud],
-Prometheus compatible analytics tool.
-Refer to the Prometheus compatible metrics
+Grafana or any other Prometheus compatible analytics tool.
+Refer to the
-available from the [controller][controller-metrics] and [agent][agent-metrics].
+Prometheus compatible metrics available from the
+[controller][controller-metrics] and [agent][agent-metrics].
+Some policy
-Some policy [blueprints][blueprints] come with recommended Grafana dashboards.
+[blueprints][blueprints] come with recommended Grafana dashboards.

 ## Deleting Policies